 How to enter:

 Interested firms must submit a pitch document.
-The pitch should briefly seek to answer three questions.
+All awards pitches (except for the five innovation award categories) should briefly seek to answer the following four questions.
 Each has a word limit:

-Any entry that does not directly answer these three questions will be excluded.
+Any entry that does not directly answer the set questions will be excluded.

 Who can enter: